Eddy-Emmanuel/Trade-Tutor-Evaluator/README.md

 The app will normalize and use the following columns if present:

 - `S/N` — row number
-- `Symbol` — ticker / instrument
+- `Symbol` — ticker or instrument
 - `Transaction Time` — timestamp or Excel serial date
-- `Mid Price` — price used for SMA and signals
+- `Mid Price`, `Ask Price`, or `Bid Price` — price data used for analysis
-- `Moving Average` — optional pre-computed value (will be recalculated)
+- `Moving Average` — optional pre-computed value
 - `Position` — optional `In` / `Out`
 - `Action` — optional `Buy` / `Sell` / `Hold`

 ## How it works

-1. Load the uploaded file and clean the data.
+1. Load and clean the uploaded file.
-2. Compute the SMA for the chosen window.
-3. Create buy/sell thresholds based on percentage offsets.
+2. Select an indicator and configure the buy/sell logic.
+3. Compute indicator values and threshold-based conditions.
-4. Generate a position state machine and trade actions.
+4. Generate calculated positions and actions.
-5. Show KPIs, signals, and round-trip trades.
-6. Export an Excel file with formulas so the model can be reviewed live in Excel.
+5. Compare results with uploaded actions and display status and P&L.

 ## Notes

-- The app currently auto-runs calculations on upload.
 - `Transaction Time` values can be Excel serial dates or datetime strings.
+- The app supports multiple price columns and will use the selected price column when available.
-- P&L is estimated using completed Buy→Sell pairs and a configurable shares-per-trade value.
+- P&L is estimated using completed Buy → Sell pairs and a configurable shares-per-trade value.